KatekovAnton/MACS-docs/README.md

 # MAXTouch-docs
-This repo contains documentation and specifications for M.A.X.
-Touch build-in scripting system
+This repo contains documentation and specifications for MACS (Mechanized Assault Commanders) build-in scripting system

 # Table of Contents
 1. [Overview](#Overview)